inviqa/harness-go/docs/harness-attributes.md

 1. Run a full `ws install` and make sure you are happy with the result
 1. Commit your new shell script file, along with the `workspace.yml` change to define an overlay directory

+#### `formatter`

+This allows you to set your preferred formatter, which will be used in the Jenkins pipelines for your project.
+If a Jenkins pipeline detects that any of your files do not conform with the configured formatter's standard, then the whole pipeline will fail.
+Available options are [`gofmt`] or [`goimports`].
+Defaults to `gofmt`.

 ### `app` attributes